What is massage therapy?

 Will oils be used?

-Not all treatments use oils, but if you’re concerned or have any allergies, be sure to speak to the therapist before the session.
+Not all massage treatments use oils, but if you’re concerned or have any allergies, be sure to speak to the therapist before the session.
 Typically oils are used for two reasons.
 The first is as a lubricant, aiding in the first strokes and movements of the hand to glide on the skin.
 The second is to promote relaxation through inhalation of the aromas.

 Will it hurt?